Thought you knew the food you were eating? So did we!

 Bonus fact: Dark chocolate that's 70% cocoa or more actually contains more caffeine per ounce than coffee.
 Just don't expect to stay up all night with the powdered hot chocolate you'd get at a supermarket.
 This stuff tends to be quite low in caffeine.

 2. Literally eat a fruit that's as sweet as nectar

-Did you know that the word ‘nectarine' means sweet like nectar and this is most likely the origin of the name.
-Studies have suggested that nectarines, like peaches originated in China over 2,000 years ago and were introduced to England in the late 16th or early 17th centuries.
+Did you know that the word ‘nectarine' means 'sweet like nectar' and this is most likely the origin of the name?

 Nutritionally, nectarines are a high source of Vitamin C and A and are abundant in antioxidants.
 They aid in weight loss, help regulate blood pressure levels and overall good health.
 They also help improve immunity and heart health.